Posted on: October 20, 2020

 Lead generation is a great place to start.
 But the average buyer is nearly two-thirds of their way through the buying cycle before speaking to a salesperson, so content needs to go beyond this.

-Marketing needs to create content that targets prospects at all stages of the funnel, so relevant content can help move them further down the funnel until they are ready for sales.
+Marketing needs to create content that targets prospects at all stages of the funnel.
+Relevant content can help move prospects further down the funnel until they are ready for sales.

 It’s vital that content creation is distributed throughout the funnel – and this includes after the handover to sales, and even beyond closing the deal – marketing should continue once they are customers.